 … an investigation, audit, or review performed to confirm facts or details of a matter under consideration.

 Due diligence is critical in the debt buying realm.
 As a debt buyer, you have very few protections in place to protect your investments, meaning you are the sole person responsible for verifying the details and legitimacy of a debt purchase.
-Ensuring debt sellers are registered with the RMA is the first step, and after that, you need to look out for red flags.

 If you are an established debt buyer and are looking to buy a deal, consider the Debexpert marketplace.
 We have made data protection a priority and have safeguards in place for transparency throughout the process.
-With our platform, you can connect with debt sellers in US and find deals that will work for you.
+With our platform, you can connect with debt sellers in the US and find deals that will work for you.